andrewbreen/code-refactor/README.md

 ## Project Description

 This project was a homework assignment that was designed to simulate an on-the-job ticket.
 I was given existing code that I needed to modify and refactor to meet the client's standards.
 In this homework assigment, the client was looking for me to refactor their existing site to make it more accessible.
+My published website can be accessed [here](https://andrewbreen.github.io/code-refactor/).

 ## Installation